 Workers’ compensation is a type of insurance that is used to protect an employee in the event of an accident or injury at work.
-It is a coverage that is required by most employers in the United States.
+Continue reading to find out which employers have to have workers’ compensation in New Jersey.

 Requirements of the Workers’ Compensation Program

 The individual requirements of workers’ compensation vary from state to state but in general, if an employee is injured at a job in which they receive a paycheck and pay taxes, then they are eligible to collect compensation under the policy.

 Who is Required to Carry Workers’ Compensation?

 Most employers in the United States are required to carry workers’ compensation coverage.
 However, there are some employers who are exempt from this requirement.

 - Individuals with self-insurance: Businesses that outsource their own insurance may not be required to carry workers’ compensation

 - Federal employees: Most federal employees are covered under the Federal Employee’s Compensation Act